Purpose Discovery

 Calling is real

-We believe every person has a unique shape — a combination of wiring, story, and capacity that points toward specific kinds of work.
-That's not mystical.
-It's observable.
+Every person has a unique shape.
+A combination of wiring, story, and capacity that points toward specific kinds of work.
+That is observable, not mystical.

 02